One of the key problems with contracts is knowing how and when to use them effectively.

 Neither of the companies seemed to know:

-- how to negotiate between competing T&C
+- how to negotiate the commercial and legal aspects

-- which aims took priority
+- which of the buyer’s and seller’s aims should be noted and which took priority

 - which risks should be taken into account (eg catastrophic fire) & who should bear those risks